Catalytic Recuperative Oxidizer for Flexographic Printing in New York

-Plant operations at this printer already exceeded emission caps with all presses running, forced this successful flexographic printer to run at less than full capacity.
-Their existing catalytic system was max’d out with only 4 of their 6 presses running.
+Plant operations at this printer already exceeded emission caps with all presses running, and had forced this successful flexographic printer to run at less than full capacity.
+Their existing Catalytic System was max’d out with only 4 of their 6 presses running.
 This made it difficult to handle the large amount of growth they had been experiencing.
 The worst part: they were forced to sub-contract work to their competitors to address the limitation of their existing oxidizer.
-To meet their projected sales growth they decided to replace some of their older presses with wider, faster presses.
+To meet their projected sales growth, they decided to replace some of their older presses with wider, faster presses.
 These faster presses also resulted in increased total exhaust flow from the facility, requiring more emission control capacity.
 To install the presses, additional oxidizer capacity would be required.

 The requirement for their location was 95% VOC destruction with their mix of alcohols, acetates, and ethers.
 There current total exhaust rate from the 6 presses was 12,000 scfm @ 125F.
 For worker comfort they also wanted to increase the exhaust rates by 25% from their facility, which was classified as a permanent total enclosure (PTE).
 In addition, they wanted to be pro-active and plan for future growth.
 The current oxidizer provided between 8,000 and 9,000 scfm of capacity.
 The total desired flow rate was 21,000 scfm to handle one or two more presses.

 Kono Kogs was contacted prior to the purchase of the presses and asked to recommend an oxidizer for their specific needs.
 Kono Kogs inspected the existing oxidizer, analyzed its performance at the facility’s typical ink coverage, and recommended a catalytic system.
 The catalytic system was half the cost of a new catalytic or RTO system, and it was small enough to fit in the tight constraints of the facility.
 A catalytic system would operate nearly fuel free at most conditions.